 A cup of tea won’t always help you nod off.
 “Tea can be more stimulating than coffee,” Davis says, “so make sure any teas you drink in the afternoon are decaffeinated or herbal.”

 Tip: To check the caffeine content of popular drinks (including coffee, tea, hot chocolate, and energy drinks), check out this helpful caffeine chart from the Center for Science in the Public Interest.
-(Here's how caffeine affects adolescent sleep.)
+(Find out if matcha is good for sleep.)

 Reaching for a glass of vino might make you sleepy initially.
 But, Davis explains, “once it’s metabolized in your body, which doesn’t take all night, you’ll have a hard time falling back to sleep.”